spryker/spryker-docs/docs/scos/user/features/202108.0/packaging-units-feature-overview.md

 ### Products with a decimal value in the stock

-The shop owner can also define stock in a decimal value, for example, 2.5, 5.65, 0.75, etc.
+The shop owner can also define stock in a decimal value, for example, 2.5, 5.65, 0.75.

 For example, you define your stock as 'kilogram' and have in stock 400.50 kg salmons.
 Each salmon weighs 2.5 kg.
 A customer wants to buy 10 salmons.
 If you consider each salmon to be a usual concrete product in your system, you will end up with a wrongly calculated stock.
 Since according to the formula, the customer buys 1 (amount) salmon 10 (quantity) times, which equals 10.
 To define a proper relation between your stock and what your customers can purchase, you need to use the Packaging Unit feature, which will convert salmons into packages: 1 salmon = 2.5 kg = 1 package.
 So, when your customer buys 10 salmons, you get the correct calculation: Quantity (10 packages) multiplied by Amount (2.5) equals 25 kg of stock.